phantasmogenesis-test/Test/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing

-## Suggested Workflow/Tips:
-### Development
-1. FORK the main branch of [https://github.com/Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Spring-2024](https://github.com/Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Spring-2024), making sure that "Copy the main branch only" is NOT checked if you want to be able to develop within your team branch as well as the main branch
+In order to contribute, you will want to fork [https://github.com/Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Spring-2024](https://github.com/Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Spring-2024), making sure that the "Copy the main branch only" box is NOT checked if you want to be able to collaborate within your team's branch.

-2. DEVELOP within your fork (pull OR push access with no need for approval in order to merge)
-2. SHARE WITH YOUR TEAM by making a Pull Request within your team's branch (approval from at least one team member required in order to be merged)
-3. SHARE WITH ORGANIZATION/CLASS by making a Pull Request within the main branch (approval from the Triage team required in order to be merged)
+## General Workflow Overview:
+1) Develop within your fork
+2) Once you have something you want to share or just save, do a Git Commit
+3) To move onto your GitHub remote, do Git Push
+4) To share, create a Pull Request (different than Git Pull...) and specify which branch you would like to merge into (e.g. main, engine, gui, etc.)
+5) Await approval/review from the Triage team if making a PR to the main branch, otherwise from any classmate

+NOTE: Push requests are not enabled, you MUST create a Pull Request so that it can be properly triaged.

+## Using VS Code to Contribute

+This suggested workflow requires that you have integrated with GitHub and are also using the "GitHub Pull Request" extension.

+### One-Time Setup:
+1) Open an empty window
+2) Open the SOURCE CONTROL tab on the far left pane
+3) Click "Clone Repository"
+4) Click "Clone from GitHub"
+5) Select your forked repository
+6) Select a folder to place the repository on your local machine

+### Developing
+Periodically, you will want to run "Git Pull" through the SOURCE CONTROL menu to get the latest changes from the class's repository.

-### Triage
+### Contributing

-* When another member of your team makes a Pull Request into your team's branch, you may approve the Pull Request if it is of sufficient quality, allowing it to be merged into your team's branch.
-Alternatively, if there are issues, you may request changes, or simply leave a comment.
+Once you are done developing:

+1) Click the SOURCE CONTROL tab on the far left pane
+2) Type a message describing what you added
+3) Click "Commit"
+4) Select the GITHUB PULL REQUEST extension tab on the far left pane
+5) Fill out a message describing what you added
+6)

-## Information on Branches:
+# Branches:
-### Main Branch:

-* When making a Pull Request to the 'main' branch of the repository, approval from either @Phantasmogenesis or a member of the QA team is required in order for the PR to be merged.

 * TO DO: ~~The main branch runs CI/CD (tests, lints, deployment) through GitHub Actions for each Pull Request.~~

-### Team Branches:
-* When making a Pull Request to a particular team's branch of the repository, approval from at least one other member of that team is required in order for the PR to be merged.

 * ~~Team branches do NOT run CI/CD (tests, lints, deployment) on each Pull Request.~~